InOutLake/kickbot/KickBot/Progress.md

   I need to try and send few requests over tor network to see if this method works, and come up with other otherwise.
 - Browser automation
   I need to explore browser automation and ways to simulate human behavior.
 It may include way more complex engineering than I assume.

+## Kasada research
+I've done some [Kasada.md|research] on Kasada defence mechanism.
+I created authorization script with patchright and was surprised I was not stopped at any point.
+I suppose actions will take place once I automate it in bigger scale.
+To further investigate restrictions that will be put on me I'll try to scale this process to at leats dozen of accounts.

+I deployed my own SMTP server to receive and read emails.
+Don't repeat my mistakes and try to deploy it on residential IP, it turns out port 25 is usually blocked by ISP by default :'D. So much I hoped I wouldn't have to do any dev-ops things, after some painful shenanigans with DNS, configs, and port forwarding I managed to deploy it on my proxy (small virtual machine I rent for 5$ a month).
+You can find configuration in docker-compose.mail.yaml file.
+Don't forget to put ssl sertificates (self signed will do) into the config folder.
+I also wrote a simple api app on golang to create accounts for new users (I prefer python, but I have tight RAM restrictions on my proxy).